 Applicant teams who meet at least 4 out of the 6 requirements may still apply and may receive help from IC-IMPACTS in facilitating these relationships.

-Equity, Diversity, and Inclusion: IC-IMPACTS is committed to supporting traditionally underrepresented and marginalised groups.
+Equity, Diversity, and Inclusion: IC-IMPACTS is committed to supporting traditionally underrepresented and marginalized groups.
 Successful projects will reflect principals of equity, diversity, and inclusion to ensure equal opportunity for all qualified potential participants.

 Applicants must meet the following eligibility criteria: